JollyGrin/sorcery-tcg-playtest/README.md

 - [x] add solo turn rotator (play against yourself)
 - [x] add health counter
 - [x] use top header for info

-## Feedback
-- [ ] spawn card/token modal
-    - cache the sorcery api data on cards.army
-    - make a modal that spawns a card to your hand
-    - will cover rubble and many other mechanics
-- [x] add counters on cards
-    - some cards have effects that require counter on the card
-- [ ] manipulation action window:
-    - move card from top of deck to bottom
-    - draw from bottom
-- [ ] add remaining / total mana
-- [ ] roll dice (d6/d20)
-- [x] grid numbers 1-20